 A friend on Facebook is getting ready to take a trip via Amtrak from Kansas City to Albuquerque.
 Never having ridden the train, she naturally had many questions.
 It reminded me that after three years taking several train trips per year, I had forgotten how many tips I had to learn by trial and error […]

 Sometimes the mountains call to you.
 When they do, one way to experience their majesty is a train ride from Denver to Grand Junction, stopping in Winter Park and Glenwood Springs on the way.
 Departing Denver on Amtrak’s California Zephyr, you’ll slowly climb the Rocky Mountains to Winter Park.
-Then, from Winter Park […]
+Then, from Winter Park to Glenwood […]

 Spring is the perfect opportunity to get out and explore Kansas City.
 Thanks to the KC Streetcar, you can spend a Saturday morning with a trolley ride from Union Station to the City Market, enjoy brunch at The Farmhouse, a farm-to-table restaurant, walk and shop the City Market, then return to Union Station for a […]